 - Collaborate with additional ministry groups and volunteers in offering Spirit Camp, a four-day summer Bible school program

-If you would like to teach or help with any activity, please contact the office.
+Please contact the office.
 All adults who work with children and youth go through a screening process and adhere to specific procedures.
 We do this not because we suspect misconduct by our church members, but because we recognize that churches have become the last open door through which even child predators may enter without question.
-You may download the application form and other materials for child protection certification here.
+You may download the application form and other materials for child protection certification HERE.